sontungexpt/sttusline/README.md

   You should use it to add the algorithm function for your component or constant variables

   - configs is the [configs](#configs) table
-  - colors is the colors in lua.utils.color.lua file

 ```lua
     {